freeradical13/freeradical13.github.io/index.md

 #### Energy Generation

 Mitochondria and chloroplasts are organelles that generate the majority of usable energy in eukaryotes.
 The [endosymbiotic theory][] (or symbiogenesis) is the idea that prokaryotic cells that resembled mitochondria and chloroplasts [fused][mitochondrial symbiogenesis] with protoeukaryotes to provide energy and received nutrients and protection in return.
 Both mitochondria and chloroplasts have their own DNA plasmid and ribosomes, although most of their proteins are created by the enclosing cell and imported.

-### Chemiosmosis

-[Chemiosmosis][] is the diffusion of ions across a membrane.
-A key example of chemiosmosis is the generation of ATP:

-1. An electron transport chain pumps H<sup>+</sup> cations across a membrane against the ions' concentration gradient.
-2. The H<sup>+</sup> cations want to move back across the membrane down their concentration gradient.
-This potential energy is called the proton motive force.
-3. The enzymatic complex ATP synthase in the membrane uses the diffusion of H<sup>+</sup> cations through it to drive phosphorylation of ADP into ATP.

 #### Mitochondria